 2. You match the cost of the asset to the revenue it generates

 In accounting, the cost of an asset is recorded on the balance sheet and not the income statement.
-But the asset was purchased for the purposes of generating revenue.
+But the asset was purchased for the purpose of generating revenue.
 So its cost should be matched against the revenue it generates according to the matching concept.
 This is exactly what depreciating an asset allows you to do.
 It spreads the cost of an asset over its useful life.

 In our example, without depreciation, the business breaks even over the five years.
 You make just as much revenue as you incur in expenses so other than your wasted time, the business was not a bad venture.
 But you remember you spent R50 000.00 on a van you would have otherwise not purchased if it wasn’t for the business.
 So intuitively you know you lost somehow but why is it not reflecting.

 With depreciation, this loss becomes obvious.
-By accounting for depreciation, expenses go up to R20 000.00 per anum and R100 000.00 over the 5 year period, while revenue remains at R50 000.00, meaning the loss for the period is R50 000.00.
+By accounting for depreciation, expenses go up to R20 000.00 per annum and R100 000.00 over the 5-year period, while revenue remains at R50 000.00, meaning the loss for the period is R50 000.00.
 Including the depreciation expense allowed you to spread the cost of R50 000.00 over the lifespan of the asset.
 It also allowed you to match revenue with the cost incurred in generating it since the asset was losing that much of the value invested in it to generate revenue.